bradymholt/cron-expression-descriptor/README.md

 **Notes**

+ * Supports 5 or 6 (w/ seconds) part cron expressions.
- * Does not support Year in cron expression.
+ * Does NOT support Year in cron expression.